Evolutionary theodicy: Problem of evil

 The problem of evil is concerned with how it is possible to reconcile the existence of evil and suffering, with an all-knowing, all-powerful and good God.
-Hume summarizes one of the first versions of the argument: "Is God willing to prevent evil, but not able?
+David Hume summarizes one of the first versions of the argument: "Is God willing to prevent evil, but not able?
 Then he is not omnipotent.
 Is he able, but not willing?
 Then he is malevolent.
 Is he both able and willing?
 Then from whence comes evil?"

 The argument comes in two forms: the evidential argument is about how much the existence of evil may or may not provide evidence against the possible existence of God.
-The logical argument has "the more ambitious aim of showing that, in a world in which there is evil, it is logically impossible — not just unlikely — that God exists".
+The logical argument has "the more ambitious aim of showing that, in a world in which there is evil, it is logically impossible—not just unlikely—that God exists".

 Natural evil and animal suffering

 William L. Rowe's example of natural evil: "In some distant forest lightning strikes a dead tree, resulting in a forest fire.
 In the fire a fawn is trapped, horribly burned, and lies in terrible agony for several days before death relieves its suffering."

 One version of the problem of evil includes animal suffering from natural evil such as violence from predators, natural disasters, and evolution.
 Philosophical theologian Bethany N. Sollereder explains that, "For the theologian, two major problems exist when faced with non-human suffering in evolutionary process".
-First, freewill and soul-making theodicies may work for humans but don't apply to animals.
+First, free will and soul-making theodicies may work for humans but do not apply to animals.
 Second, creation through evolution as God's chosen method is difficult to understand and reconcile with a God of love, since competition and death are evolution's key components.

 Scholar Michael Almeida says that animal suffering is "perhaps the most serious and difficult" version of the problem of evil.
 It can be stated as: